microsoft/microcode/README.md

 Filters follow a sensor and specify conditions under which program execution can proceed to the **Do** section.
 If no filters are present, each sensor tile has a default filter that determines whether or not execution proceeds.
-For example, if the sensor tile refers to a button, with no following filter, the default filter may be that a ``pressed'' event for the button was just received.
-If, on the other hand, a filter following the sensor tile for a button specifies the ``down'' event, that will take precedence.
+For example, if the sensor tile refers to a button, with no following filter, the default filter may be that a 'pressed' event for the button was just received.
+If, on the other hand, a filter following the sensor tile for a button specifies the 'down' event, that will take precedence.

 Filters may be parameterized based on the kind of sensor (discrete or continuous)